All Articles

 What is a sales pipeline?

-The pipeline also breaks this process down into key stages, which often correspond with a specific action item for the sales team.
+The pipeline also breaks this sales process down into key stages, which often correspond with a specific action item for the sales team.
 While there are many ways to organize a sales pipeline visually, a straightforward chart is most common.

 In addition to tracking leads through each stage of your sales pipeline, you can also track important data and interactions for each lead.